Source Print Discuss

 To understand the Consumptional Fee Model, we first need to define consumption.

-Transactions are sequences of bytes that are decoded, processed, and stored by validators.
-Consumption is defined as the number of bytes stored over the last 8640 blocks 1 for a specific account.
+Transactions are sequences of bytes that validators decode, process, and store in their local database.
+Consumption is defined as the number of bytes stored over the last 8,640 blocks 1 for a specific account that signed the transactions.

 Coefficient

-The coefficient is a unitless number that starts at zero and grows exponentially: $0, 1, 2, 4, 8, \dots $
+The coefficient is a unitless number that starts at zero and grows naturally: $0, 1, 2, 3, \dots $

 The coefficient would be calculated as follows:

-In this model, the daily_limit is the number of bytes an account can send each day without paying a fee.
-This parameter would be part of the node configuration, allowing each validator to set their preferred value.
+In this formula 2, the daily limit is the number of bytes an account can send each day without paying a fee.
+This parameter is part of the node configuration, allowing each validator to set their preferred value.

 Unit Price

-The unit_price would define the fee per byte in PAC.
-This parameter would be part of the node configuration, allowing each validator to set their preferred value.
+The unit price defines the fee per byte in PAC.
+This parameter is part of the node configuration, allowing each validator to set their preferred value.

 Implementation Considerations